JohnnyTheTank/apiNG/README.md

     orderBy : "<ORDER_BY_PROPERTY>", // order result list by this object property. e.g. "timestamp", "position", ...
     orderReverse : "<ORDER_REVERSE_FLAG>", //"true" or "false"
     model: "<CHOSEN_DATA_MODEL>", //e.g. "social", "event", "video", "picture", ....
-    getNativeData: false, // Use `true` for getting native data from plugins (no transformation to any model) });
+    getNativeData: false, // Use "true" for getting native data from plugins (no transformation to any model) });
 ```